brdywltn/Fibers-and-schedulers/README.md

 This project, written in c++, implements a simple runtime that supports different fibers running within a single thread along with a basic scheduler to manage their execution.

 ## Task 1 - Part One
 This part explores the basics and implements a program that uses the provided context library to save and restore execution state and allows control flow to transfer between different function calls.
 It also demonstrates correct memory alignment and layout in accordance with the System V ABI.

+The code is contained within the [task one pt 1](task_one.cpp) file.

 To build, run the following command whilst inside the directory containing the task_one_pt2.cpp file: